emarsden/dash-mpd-cli/README.md

 - XLink elements with actuate=onRequest semantics.

+## Run safely in a Docker container

+The application, alongside the external helper applications that it uses for muxing media streams, for extracting/converting subtitle streams, and for decrypting content infected with DRM, are available as a container, which is probably the easiest and safest way to run it.
+The container is packaged with a minimal Alpine Linux installation and can be run on any host that can run Linux/AMD64 containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS).
+It’s available in the GitHub Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.

+What are the advantages of running in a container, instead of natively on your machine?

+- Much safer, because the container isn't able to modify your host machine, except for writing downloaded media to the directory you specify.
+This is a very good idea when running random software you downloaded from the internet!

+- No need to install the various helper applications (ffmpeg, mkvmerge, mp4decrypt, MP4Box), which are already present in the container.

+- Automatically run the latest version of dash-mpd-cli and the various helper applications (the container runtime will pull the latest version for you automatically).

+- Podman and Docker also allow you to set various limits on the resources allocated to the container (number of CPUs, memory); see their respective documentation.

+Unlike running software in a virtual machine, there is only a negligeable performance penalty to running in a container.
+That’s not quite true: if you’re running the container on an aarch64 (“Apple Silicon”) Mac, Podman will set up a virtual machine for you.
+On Windows, Podman will set up a low-overhead WSL2 virtual machine for you.

+I recommend installing [Podman](https://podman.io/) because it’s fully free software, whereas Docker is partly commercial.
+Podman is also able to run containers “rootless”, without special privileges, which is good for security.

+To run the container with podman:

+   podman machine start (optional step, only required on Windows and MacOS) podman run -v .:/content ghcr.io/emarsden/dash-mpd-cli -v <MPD-URL> -o foo.mp4

+On the first run, this will fetch the container image (around 216 MB) from the GitHub Container Registry ghcr.io, and will save it on your local disk for later uses.
+You can later delete the image if you not longer need it using `podman image rm` and the image id shown by `podman images`.

+Your current working directory (`.`) will be mounted in the container as `/content`, which will be the working directory in the container.
+This means that an output file specified without a root directory, such as `foo.mp4`, will be saved to your current working directory on the host machine.

+On Linux/AMD64, it’s also possible to run the container using the [gVisor](https://gvisor.dev/) container runtime runsc, which uses a sandbox to improve security (strong isolation, protection against privilege escalation).
+This requires installation of runsc and running as root (runsc doesn’t currently support rootless operation).

+   sudo apt install runsc
+   sudo podman --runtime=rusc run -v .:/content ghcr.io/emarsden/dash-mpd-cli -v <MPD-URL> -o foo.mp4

 ## Installation

+If you prefer to install the software and its dependencies on your computer in the traditional way, you can download a prebuilt binary or build from source yourself.

 **Binary releases** are [available on GitHub](https://github.com/emarsden/dash-mpd-cli/releases) for GNU/Linux on AMD64 (statically linked against Musl Libc to avoid glibc versioning problems),